schiekiera/NegativeResultDetector/README.md

 ![alt text](https://github.com/PsyCapsLock/NegativeResultDetector/blob/main/img/barplot_results_models.jpg?raw=true)
 **Figure**: Comparing model performances across in-domain and out-of-domain data; Colored bars represent different model types; Samples: `MAIN` test: n = 198 abstracts; `VAL1`: n = 150 abstracts; `VAL2`: n = 150 abstracts.

+## Funding & Project
+This study was conducted as part of the PANNE Project (German acronym for “publication bias analysis of non-publication and non-reception of results in a disciplinary comparison”) at Freie Universität Berlin and was funded by the Berlin University Alliance.
+The authors are members of the Berlin University Alliance.